Melton truck with an american flag wrap parked by a small river.

 What is a TWIC Card?

-TWIC (Transportation Worker Identification Credential) cards are federal identification cards designed to enhance security at port facilities and ensure that only vetted personnel have access and are required for drivers to access locations like port facilities, boats, and more.
-A TWIC card is a certificate that can be applied for through the TSA, but it is different from a TSA certificate.
+TWIC (Transportation Worker Identification Credential) cards are federal identification cards designed to enhance security at port facilities and ensure that only vetted personnel have access and are required to grant access to secure areas, like port facilities, boats, and more.
+You can apply for it through the Transportation Security Administration, but it is different from a TSA certificate.

 Example of a TWIC Card